awslabs/kubernetes-iteration-toolkit/infrastructure/README.md

 ### Components:

-KIT Infrastructure creates a base K8s cluster with a few add-ons.
+KIT Infrastructure creates a base K8s cluster with below  add-ons by default  but also provides an ability to not install some of these addons optionally through CDK context.
 Add-ons include permissions scoped to the pod using IAM Roles for Service Accounts (IRSA).

 - EKS Cluster (host cluster)
 - EKS Managed Node Group (for critical add-ons mentioned below)
-- EBS CSI Driver
+- EBS CSI Driver (optional)
 - AWS Load Balancer Controller
-- Karpenter
+- Karpenter (optional)
 - Flux v2
-- Kubernetes Iteration Toolkit (KIT) Operator
+- Kubernetes Iteration Toolkit (KIT) Operator (optional)

 Flux is setup, by deafult, to monitor the KIT git repo path `./infrastructure/k8s-config/clusters/kit-infrastructure`, which includes other add-ons that do not require AWS credentials such as tekton, prometheus, grafana, and the metrics-server.